adhit-ya/Chennai_Home_Price_Predictor/README.md

+Here’s a polished LinkedIn project description tailored for showcasing your Chennai House Price Predictor:

-Chennai House Price Predictor.
+🚀 Chennai House Price Predictor

+📍 Overview:

-This repository contains a machine learning model designed to predict house prices in Chennai, India.
-The model utilizes features such as age, BHK (Bedrooms, Halls, and Kitchens), area,bathroom and location to make predictions.
-The dataset, consisting of 2620 rows, was sourced from Kaggle.
+Developed a machine learning model to accurately predict house prices in Chennai, India.
+Leveraging features like age, BHK (Bedrooms, Halls, and Kitchens), area, bathroom and location, the model provides reliable predictions for potential buyers, sellers, and real estate investors.

-Key Features
+💡 Key Highlights:

 Exploratory Data Analysis (EDA):

-Removed irrelevant columns like the builder's name and the construction status of the home.
+Removed unnecessary columns, including the builder's name and home construction status.
-Checked for skewed data and rectified it using the transformation log(x+1).
+Addressed skewness in data using the transformation log(x+1).
-Handled null values by filling them with the median (suitable for left-skewed distributions like age and BHK).
+Handled missing values by filling them with the median for skewed features like age and BHK.
 Data Preprocessing:

-Scaled numerical features such as price, age, area, bathroom and BHK.
+Scaled key features: price, age, area, bathroom and BHK.
-Encoded the categorical feature location using one-hot encoding (get_dummies).
+Encoded the categorical location feature using one-hot encoding for better model compatibility.

-Modeling:
+Modeling and Performance:

-Split the dataset into 80% training data and 20% testing data.
+Split the dataset into 80% training and 20% testing data.

-Built and compared two regression models:
+Built and compared two models:
 Linear Regression
-Random Forest Regressor

-Result:

-Random Forest Regressor achieved a score of 0.9180193774937256, outperforming Linear Regression.
+Random Forest Regressor (achieved an impressive score of 0.9180193774937256).

+📊 Dataset:
+Sourced from Kaggle, the dataset contains 2620 rows of relevant features contributing to house price prediction.

+🔧 Tech Stack:

+Python, Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn

+🌟 Impact:
+This project demonstrates a robust approach to predictive modeling in the real estate domain and highlights the importance of data preprocessing, EDA, and feature engineering.